verilye/Assignment-BankApplication/Readme.md

 assumed those were mandatory for the assignment specs.

 ## Note on Unit Tests
+I unit tested all the methods and classes that have notably complex logic.
+I used theories notably in HomeRepositoryTests and LoginControllerTests.
 I tried to use the repository pattern throughout my whole project, so chose not to unit test many intermediary repository methods as they provide no logic other than passing a value to data access and returning that value back.
+In addition, most of the data access operations are incredibly similar and simple, so I would argue there is very little point to testing them other than an arbitrary code coverage percentage.